 The tolerance editor allows users to modify the system settings from the default to fit their curriculum.
-See Figure 62.
+See Figure 74.

-The VRTEX ships with Lincoln "default" welding parameters pre-installed.
+The VRTEX ships with Lincoln "Defaults", "Entry Level", "Intermediate" and "Advanced" welding parameters pre-installed.
 New parameters can be created by the instructor to reflect a specific welding application or technique.